Shopify/hydrogen-v1/docs/deployment.md

     {% endcodeblock %}

-2. Build your Hydrogen app for production, and preview the app locally:
+2. Build your Hydrogen app for production and preview the app locally:

     {% codeblock terminal %}